HafslundEcoVannkraft/terraform-azurerm-avm-res-network-virtualnetwork/examples/inherit_tags/README.md

 <!-- BEGIN_TF_DOCS -->
-# Simple example for the Azure Virtual Network module
+# Simple example with tag inheritance

-This shows how to create and manage Azure Virtual Networks (vNets) using the minimal, default values from the module.
+This shows how to create and manage Azure Virtual Networks (vNets) inheriting tags from the resource group or subscription.
+The purpose is to have idempotent deployments where a policy is used to cascade tags.

 ```hcl
 terraform {